Take a road trip through Ireland this summer

 We recommend staying at Riu Plaza the Gresham for 2 nights before heading to the airport.

-Enjoy your 14-day road trip through Ireland this summer with prices starting from AED16,740, including car rental.
-T&Cs apply.
+Enjoy your 14-day road trip through Ireland this summer.
 To find out more about this Irish road trip itinerary, get in touch today.